tspng/gigabyte-z390-m-gaming-opencore/README.md

 # OpenCore Gigabyte Z390 M Gaming Hackintosh Build

-Running macOS Catalina version `10.15.7`
+Running macOS Big Sur version `11.2`

 ![about this Mac](img/about_this_mac.png)